 How To Spot A Machiavellian Person In A Room?

-You won’t know when he starts to control the conversation, get others to agree with him, and marginalize you from your own group.
+A Machiavellian can slither into a group conversation.
+Slowly, they start to control the conversation, get others to agree with them, and marginalize you from your own group.

 So, how do we recognize this personality in social settings?